ece362-purdue/proton-labs/lab0-intro/README.md

 Follow its advice and press any key to close the terminal.
 If you see errors, fix your code and try again.
 If you see errors that you don't understand, please ask a TA for help.

 The firmware.bin file is what gets uploaded to the Proton board.
-To upload it, click the "Upload" button (the right arrow icon) in the PlatformIO menu.
+To upload it, click the "Upload and Monitor" button (the right arrow icon) in the PlatformIO menu.
 This will flash the binary file to the Proton board.
-You should see a long dialog that ends in the following:
+You should see a long dialog that ends in the following after a few seconds:

 ```
 ** Programming Finished **